allentown521/saladict-desktop-docs/vitepress/en/docs/invoke.md

 - Call translation by selection:

-  To call pot's translation by selection, simply send a request to `127.0.0.1:port`:
+  To call Saladict's translation by selection, simply send a request to `127.0.0.1:port`:

   E.g. using curl: